 For most people, the painful burning sensation in the chest that comes from heartburn is just an occasional mild annoyance.
 But for those who experience it on a regular basis, uncontrolled heartburn can turn into a very serious problem.

 Heartburn is the most common symptom of gastroesophageal reflux disease, or GERD.
-GERD results from the improper working of the ring of muscle that normally keeps food and acids inside the stomach.
+GERD results from the improper working of a valve, called the lower esophageal sphincter (LES), that normally keeps food and acids inside the stomach.
 When it doesn't work correctly, it allows acids to back up into the esophagus.